Dane County Fair goes online

-The Dane County Fair is hosting its first online fair starting Thursday, July 16 through Sunday, July 19 titled Dane County Fair…online.
+The Dane County Fair is hosting their first online Fair starting Thursday, July 16 through Sunday, July 19.

-The fair is also working with partners and sponsors to keep the Fair spirit alive.
-New this year, the Navy Office of Community Outreach will be joining our fair week bringing Virtual Navy Week with demonstrations, classes, and tours.
-Check our website, Facebook, and Instagram pages to participate in all of the activities being offered this weekend.
+New this year, the Navy Office of Community Outreach will be joining Fair Week, bringing Virtual Navy Week with demonstrations, classes, and tours.

-For our complete schedule of events, visit danecountyfair.com, and like and follow the fair's Facebook and Instagram pages to engage in the Dane County Fair…online.
+For a complete schedule of events, visit danecountyfair.com, od the fair’s Facebook and Instagram pages.

 (0) comments